Bedroom in Arles” original painting by Vincent van Gogh (1889)

 Looking back, we realized our data plan to define success wasn’t detailed enough.
 We have plenty of data of all the individual channels, yet combining those numbers to gain insights in their attribution to the campaign was much harder.
 It didn’t help that in the heat of the moment of trying to get this pilot off the ground, we didn’t create a UTM code to mark our campaign traffic (rookie mistake!).
 Also: when it came to interpreting the number of new newsletter subscribers, we were missing a proper benchmark.
 For a future project, I’d definitely want to set-up a drill-down graph to get a grasp of how many people we reached, ended up subscribing to the newsletter, and reading the story.
 In conclusion: along with a channel strategy, you need a proper tracking strategy.
 For example, a funnel flow like this:

-In conclusion: Lessons learned
+Digital Storytelling: Lessons learned

 The way Yoga with Adriene connects & combines various channels to lead towards a higher goal, was the inspiration behind this pilot.
 Although we used her principle, we adjusted the channels and goals towards our own needs.
 A brief summary of the things we learned: